This post was originally published on September 28, 2018, and updated on January 24, 2020.

-Coding for post-traumatic stress disorder should not cause too much anxiety once you know a few things:
+Coding for post-traumatic stress disorder should not cause too much anxiety once you know these 3 things:

 - Know what to look for in the documentation, such as whether the condition is acute or chronic.